 - There’s not another personal credit card (at least that I know of — correct me if I’m wrong) that offers a better combination of a good return on cell phone spending and such solid coverage

-- When it comes to business credit cards, the Ink Business Preferred® Credit Card (review) offers up to 3x Ultimate Rewards points on cell phone spending (which I value at a 5.1% return), and the card also offers cell phone protection, though you’re limited to $600 per claim, and there’s a $100 deductible
+- When it comes to business credit cards, the Ink Business Preferred® Credit Card (review) offers up to 3x Ultimate Rewards points on cell phone spending (which I value at a 5.1% return), and the card also offers cell phone protection, with a limit of $1,000 per claim, and a $100 deductible

 I’d love to hear what OMAAT readers think here — is the Capital One Venture X the best personal card for paying your cell phone bill in terms of the combination of the points you can earn and the quality of the coverage, or is there another card I’m missing?